J-Lee12/CS396ArtificialLife/README.md

 ### The way this works ###

-1. we call search.py, it then evaluates the parents
+1. we call search.py, it creates an instance of the parallel hillclimber
+2. we evaluate the parents
-2. Then we evolve each generation
+2. Then we evolve the first parents
     3. to evolve, we first spawn children by deep copying the parents and then assigning them new ids
     4. We then randomly modify part of the weights in the brain to change the fitness score
     5. print the fitness